Linux Secure Boot support for agents

 - Use the mokutil utility to check if the key successfully enrolled or not.

 mokutil --test-key /opt/ds_agent/DS20.der

-Deep Security refreshes the Trend Micro kernel module signing key in every major release of the agent (for example, 11.0 and 12).
+Workload Security refreshes the Trend Micro kernel module public keys in every major release of the agent (for example, 12.0 and 20.0).
 To keep security features functioning when you upgrade a Deep Security Agent to a new major release, you must enroll the new public key into any Linux computers that have Secure Boot enabled.
-You may see "Engine Offline" error message in the Deep Security Manager console because the operating system will not load the upgraded kernel module until the new public key is enrolled.
+Until the new public key is enrolled, an "Engine Offline" error message might appear in the Workload Security console because the operating system did not load the upgraded kernel module.